-On Nutrisystem, you can lose up to 13 pounds in two weeks on the FreshStart program,* and you can expect to lose one to two pounds a week after that.
+In a study, average weight loss on the first week of Nutrisystem was 5.4 pounds.* After the first week, you can expect to lose one to two pounds a week.
 A rapid, substantial weight loss in the beginning of a diet is a good thing.
-In fact, a 2016 Australian study published in the International Journal of Behavioral Nutrition and Physical Activity found that losing weight early on in a weight loss diet was a significant predictor of successful long-term weight loss in the study participants.
+In fact, a 2016 Australian study, published in the International Journal of Behavioral Nutrition and Physical Activity, found that losing weight early on in a weight loss diet was a significant predictor of successful long-term weight loss in the study participants.
 It helps motivate you to keep on going.
 But slow and steady weight loss after the initial drop is the prescription for a smart, healthy diet and permanent change.

 Here are six reasons a slow and steady weight loss will pay off for you:

 Scientific evidence says that people who lose one to two pounds a week are more likely to maintain the weight loss, according to the Center for Disease Control and Prevention, which recommends losing weight gradually.
 That’s because weight loss isn’t just about a “diet.”
 Thinking of your weight loss plan that way implies it’s something you go on and off, instead of being a lifestyle change that you stick with forever.
 Most fad diets, and quick-weight-loss diets in particular, aren’t sustainable over the long haul.